ordersage/ordersage/README.md

 When you have `conda` installed and initialized, create a new environment using the file provided in this repo:

 ```
 cd sigmetrics-tool
 conda env create -f environment.yml
 ```

 To initialize the environment, do:

 ```
 conda activate sigmetrics-tool
 ```

-**Always make sure that you run this `activate` command *before* running `controller.py` (otherwise the scripts will not find their dependencies!).**
+**Always make sure that you run this `activate` command _before_ running `controller.py` (otherwise the scripts will not find their dependencies!).**

 #### 3. Set up ssh keys if necessary (typically need to set this up once for each contoller node)

+**Only do this if you are not using the [Ordersage Profile on Cloudlab](https://www.cloudlab.us/instantiate.php?project=ordersage&profile=paper-artifact).** If you using the Ordersage Profile on Cloudlab, the following part is automatically copied.

 On the controller node, run:

 ```
 ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "<your email>"
 ```

 Then copy the contents of the generated public key (` ~/.ssh/id_ed25519.pub`) to the file: `~/.ssh/authorized_keys` on **each** of the worker nodes that will be used for running experiments.

 To test the ssh connection from the controller node, run: `ssh <user>@<worker_hostname>`.